Aashish9667/Aashish9667-laparoscopist-website/README.md

-# Payload Blank Template

-This template comes configured with the bare minimum to get started on anything you need.
+# Laparoscopist Website

 ## Quick start

-This template can be deployed directly from our Cloud hosting and it will setup MongoDB and cloud S3 object storage for media.
+This project can be deployed directly using vercel cloud hosting and it configured to work with Cloudinary for object storage.

 ## Quick Start - local setup

-To spin up this template locally, follow these steps:
+To spin up this project locally, follow these steps:

 ### Clone